 Choudrant real estate is some of the most expensive in Louisiana, although Choudrant house values don't compare to the most expensive real estate in the U.S.

-As is often the case in a small village, Choudrant doesn't have a public transportation system that people use for their commute.
+Choudrant is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Choudrant in 2022 was $44,121, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
-This equates to an annual income of $176,484 for a family of four.
+The per capita income in Choudrant in 2022 was $46,856, which is wealthy relative to Louisiana and the nation.
+This equates to an annual income of $187,424 for a family of four.
 However, Choudrant contains both very wealthy and poor people as well.

-Choudrant is a somewhat ethnically-diverse village.
+Choudrant is a very ethnically-diverse village.
 The people who call Choudrant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Choudrant residents report their race to be White, followed by Asian.
-Important ancestries of people in Choudrant include English, Irish, German, British, and Scottish.
+Important ancestries of people in Choudrant include English, German, Irish, British, and Scottish.

 The most common language spoken in Choudrant is English.
 Other important languages spoken here include Spanish and Italian.